 Within Canada (toll-free): 1 888 242 7044

 If we cannot resolve your grievance informally then you may submit a formal grievance using the appropriate Formal Grievance Form which the Academic Dean (or nominee) will respond to.
-If you are unsatisfied with the outcome of the formal grievance, you have the opportunity to lodge an internal appeal with the Appeals Committee; lodging new details and documentary evidence at this time.
-If you are still unsatisfied with the response you may lodge an external appeal.
+If you think that the applicable policy/procedure was not followed and/or natural justice had not been applied, you have the opportunity to lodge an internal appeal with the Appeals Committee; lodging new details and documentary evidence at this time.
+If you are unsatisfied with the outcome of the internal appeal you may lodge an external appeal or request independent mediation.

 Students can at any time bring along a support person and naturally they always have the right to seek legal advice.
 Note, grievance processes in relation to assessment or subject grades are managed as part of the re-marking process in the Assessment Policy and Procedures.